How to succeed in the collaborative economy

 I find that I am perplexed by an increasing number of things.
 I don’t know whether it’s just that there are more things to be perplexed about, or I’m just more easily bemused these days.

 One of the main things that bothers me is the disconnect between the skills that today’s graduates are taught, and the ones that are needed by businesses and organisations.
 So as we are about to see another class of graduates flood the market, doesn’t it make sense to ask what skills they should be trying to acquire?

 The answer is that no one seems to really know.

 So I did pose that exact question to Rachel Botsman, international expert on the collaborative economy in an interview at HRTechEurope in March.
-I tend to be quite cynical about the collaborative economy, but there is one demographic I think it serves well.
+I tend to be quite cynical about the whole concept collaborative economy, but there is one demographic I think it serves well.

 That is the newly graduated.